panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 You might be thinking that some of the questions are useless to ask during the interview.
 I have the same feeling, especially regarding the [eagle eye test](#3-eagle-eye-test).
 Still, they could be asked.

-Some of these questions can truly assess if you are seasoned in JavaScript, that you know its issues.
-If you failed to answer some while reading the post, it's a good indicator of what you must study next!
+Anyways, most of these questions can truly assess if you are seasoned in JavaScript.
+If you had difficulties to answer some while reading the post, it's a good indicator of what you must study next!

 *Is it fair to ask tricky questions during the interview?
 Let me know your opinion.*